DataDog/integrations-extras/federatorai/README.md

 **ProphetStor Federator.ai Application Overview**

-![application_overview_dashboard][12]
+![Application Overview Dashboard][12]

 * Workload Prediction for Next 24 Hours
-   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from Federator.ai for the controller resource planning in the next 24 hours.
+   - This table shows the maximum, minimum, and average value of the CPU memory workload prediction and the recommended CPU memory resource usage from Federator.ai for the controller resource planning in the next 24 hours.

 * Workload Prediction for Next 7 Days
-   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from Federator.ai for the controller resource planning in the next 7 days.
+   - This table shows the maximum, minimum, and average value of the CPU memory workload prediction and the recommended CPU memory resource usage from Federator.ai for the controller resource planning in the next 7 days.

 * Workload Prediction for Next 30 Days
-   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from Federator.ai for the controller resource planning in the next 30 days.
+   - This table shows the maximum, minimum, and average value of the CPU memory workload prediction and the recommended CPU memory resource usage from Federator.ai for the controller resource planning in the next 30 days.

 * Current/Predicted CPU Usage (Daily)
    - This graph shows daily predicted CPU usage from Federator.ai and the CPU usage of the controllers.